-When I taught preschool, Circle Time was an exciting part of the day.
-Now, I make sure it is part of our homeschool morning time, and you can too with these circle time activities.
+When I taught preschool, morning time was an exciting part of the day.
+Now, I make sure it is part of our homeschool morning time, and you can too with these morning time activities.

 If your children have ever been to school, or if you know kids who have, I am sure you have heard of “Circle Time”.
 It is the start of most school days in public school.
 When I taught preschool Circle Time was an exciting part of the day.
 The kids loved it!
 When I started my own daycare and we “did” preschool I added it to our schedule as well.
 As my children got older, and my daycare children moved on to public school, Circle Time changed.
 It had become a central part of our day, and I didn’t want to get rid of it, but as the kids got older we had to make adjustments.
 Here is what Circle Time looks like in our homeschool.